[note: I’ve been reading the German original]

-The story: It is the turn of the first decade of the 21st century, and FSK is a young designer from Germany who wants to see the world.
-He hears of the German tradition of the “journeyman years”, where young men, after completing their apprenticeship in the crafts, set out to roam about the country and learn from other masters.
-A sort of medieval “work & travel” if you will, a tradition that is still alive in Germany today.
+The story: in the early 2010s, German designer Fabian Sixtus Körner decides he wants to see the world.
+He draws inspiration from the German tradition of the “journeyman years”, where young men, after completing their apprenticeship in the crafts, set out to roam about the country and learn from other masters.
+A sort of medieval “work & travel” if you will, and a tradition that is still alive in Germany today.

 Fabian Sixtus Körner’s internships

 He then arranges for a work opportunity (like an internship) and some form of accommodation.
-He stays there for a few months, then he is off to the next place.
+He stays for a few months, then he is off to the next place.
 He does all this on a tight budget, which he bumps up with some online jobs he does on the side.

-Instead of diving deeper into his story, instead of allowing us to see more and know more and ultimately come to our own conclusions, FSK often takes a step back and starts explaining his motivations: why did choose to do what he did, why did he choose to not do what he didn’t do, etc. etc.
+Instead of diving deeper into his story, instead of allowing us to discover more and ultimately come to our own conclusions, Körner often takes a step back and starts explaining his motivations: why did he choose to do what he did, why did he choose to not do what he didn’t do, etc. etc.

 This book reminded me of Michael Wigge‘s account of his own world tour, which was short and bland.
 Körner’s writing, however, was a bit better than that of Wigge, and he seems to have put more effort into it.